Cookies and how they benefit you

 - Pay sales commissions

-Under a new law about cookies we need your permission to store them on your computer or device.
+By law, we need your permission to store cookies on your computer or device.
 Like many organisations we need to take time to make sure the website complies with the law, and we’re working very hard to make sure we can record permission from our visitors.

 More about our cookies